mraafaykhan/ng-colresize/README.md

 ## Usage

+First import the library module into your main app.module file: `import { ColresizeModule } from 'colresize';`

 Add the `crCornerResize` directive to your table element for CornerResizeDirective (only use crCornerResize to elements with innerHTML of plain text):

 ![](gifs/cornerPic.png)